CM-Well/CM-Well/docs/API.TraversingOutboundAndInboundLinksWithXgAndYg.md

 If you want to expand along several paths using a single query, you can add several expansion expressions separated by the pipe ('|') operator.

-For example, the following query searches for organizations whose name contains "Marriott", and also retrieves Quote and Instrument infotons that are issues by those organizations.
-Note the use of the '|' operator to expand along two different inbound links.
+For example, in a single query the following call retrieves both the place that John Smith was born (via an outbound link), and all the places where John Smith lived (via a combination of inbound and outbound links):

-    <cm-well-host>/permid.org?op=search&qp=CommonName.mdaas:Marriott&yg=<isQuoteOf.mdaas|<isIssuedBy.mdaas
+    <cm-well-host>/example.org/Individuals/John_Smith?yg=<hasTenant.xmpl>location.locn|>birthPlace.madsrdf

 You can add as many pipe-separated expansion expressions to one query as you want.
 The results are the equivalent of running each expansion query separately and pooling all their results.